Skip to main content Skip to home page

 Our Customer Support Team is trained to provide confidential advice, support or referral to other services.

-If you are experiencing short or long-term payment concerns we encourage you to speak with our team to discuss your options.
+If you are experiencing short or long-term payment concerns, or family violence, we encourage you to speak with our team to discuss your options.
 Contact us here.

 The Department of Health and other agencies offer a variety of concessions and benefits to eligible cardholders to assist low-income Victorians with water and sewerage bills.